-We can refer you to the following supportive services:
+We provide the following supportive services:

-Consumer Assistance Resource Specialists-We are available to help you identify and apply for a broad range of benefits and support services.
-Our SHIP counselors can help with all aspects of Medicare.
-In the event of identity theft we can help navigate benefits systems.
+CJE Benefits Services-We are available to help you identify and apply for a broad range of benefits and supportive services available to older adults.
+Benefits Specialists are SHIP certified to provide guidance on Medicare.